 If you’re interested in keeping your game as well-rounded as possible the feature list of the Engage Encore Pro will definitely help you to meet that goal.

 Finally, the Engage Encore also just feels great.
-This, thanks to the Polypropylene / Polymer Honeycomb core combination.
+This is thanks to the Polypropylene / Polymer Honeycomb core combination.

 There is something of a learning curve to this paddle.
 The ball comes off the face fairly hot which may prove a challenging adjustment for some users.
 Otherwise, though, it is a good paddle for users of every variety.